MichaelStarkey/exampleBottle/README.md

 # AddressBook

 ## Requirements and Running
-Requires Python3.x and bottle (v0.12.13), once python is installed bottle can be installed using:
-`pip install bottle==0.12.13`
+Requires Python3.x and bottle (v0.12.13), once python is installed bottle can be installed using: \n `pip install bottle==0.12.13` \n
-Once installed, the application can be ran using:
+Once installed, the application can be ran using: \n `python website.py`
-`python website.py`

 ## Features